Last Updated on Jul 10, 2021

 Most useful way if you’re a network administrator, Server administrator or web developer.
-And you’re working with Mac OS X machine likely MacBook Pro, MacBook Air, iMac or Mac Mini.
-Furthermore each version of Mac OS X has different- different command to reset DNS cache.
-So you should use exact command according to your system version of OS X.
+And you’re working with Mac OS X machines likely MacBook Pro, MacBook Air, iMac, or Mac Mini.
+Furthermore, each version of Mac OS X has a different- different commands to reset the DNS cache.
+So you should use the exact command according to your system version of OS X.

-We recommend you a terminal command to flush DNS cache in Mac OS X EI Capitan, OS X Yosemite (10.10.4).
+We recommend you a terminal command to flush DNS cache in MacOS Monterey, Big Sur, Mac OS Mojave, X EI Capitan, OS X Yosemite (10.10.4), MacOS Sierra (10.12).

 sudo dscacheutil -flushcache;sudo killall -HUP mDNSResponder;say flushed